decker-edu/decker/resource/tutorial/2-command-line-deck.md

 # `decker html`

-- `decker html` creates all HTML files without opening a server
+`decker html` creates all HTML files without opening a server

 # `decker pdf` and `decker pdf-decks`

-- `decker pdf` creates pdf files of all files
+- `decker pdf` creates pdf versions of all files
-- `decker pdf-decks` creates pdf files only of the slide decks
+- `decker pdf-decks` creates pdf versions only of the html slide decks

 To use `decker pdf` or `decker pdf-decks`, Google Chrome has to be installed.
 **Windows:** Follow the Google Chrome installer instructions.